Amazon Prime Day Luggage Deals: Save on Samsonite, Rockland and More

-The Best Amazon Prime Day Luggage Deals to Shop for Your Holiday Travel Essentials
+The Best Amazon Prime Day Luggage Deals to Shop for Ahead of Holiday Travel

-You can get the best Columbus Day luggage deals for your travels during Amazon's Prime Early Access Sale.
-There are plenty of luggage discounts available right now, including up to 45% off Samsonite luggage pieces.
-If you have travel plans for the upcoming holiday weekend this year, Samsonite's hardside luggage is a great travel companion to keep your belongings safe.
+You can get the best luggage deals for your travels during Amazon's Prime Early Access Sale.
+There are plenty of luggage discounts available right now through Wednesday, October 12, including up to 45% off Samsonite luggage pieces.
+If you have travel plans for the upcoming holidays this year, Samsonite's hardside luggage is a great travel companion to keep your belongings safe.

 For many of us, it's been a while since our last vacation.
 To help you sort through all the Prime Day savings, we've found the best Samsonite suitcases on sale now and the best Amazon luggage deals to shop for your next getaway.
 Samsonite is one of the best reviewed luggage brands on Amazon and we've found tons of Prime deals on two-piece sets, carry-ons, and expandable suitcases.